quaat/sparql_mcp/docs-site/docs/developers/endpoints.md

 - if the result fits, `metadata.row_count` reflects the actual count and `truncated=False`.

-CONSTRUCT applies the same truncation to its `triples` list as a defence-in-depth — a server that ignores `LIMIT` cannot send back more than `max_rows` triples.
+CONSTRUCT applies the same truncation to its `triples` list as defence-in-depth — even if a server sends more triples than the plan's `LIMIT` permitted, the executor exposes at most `max_rows` to the caller and sets `metadata.truncated=True`.

 ### Timeout cancellation